Skip to main content

 Metrics Not Appearing

-1. Check plugin registration: Ensure performance.ts plugin is loaded in src/fastifyPlugins/index.ts
+1. Check plugin registration in src/fastifyPlugins/index.ts

 Endpoint Returns Empty Array

-• Make some API requests to populate snapshots
+• Make some API requests to populate snapshots:

 High totalMs Values

-If totalMs is unexpectedly high:
+If totalMs is unexpectedly high, use the following diagnostic steps:

 1. Check ops.db.ms for slow database queries